 It is planned to follow up the conference in the summer of 2016 with a visit and two walks around Petersfield featuring “The General History of the Town” and “Petersfield in World War One”.
 We look forward to meeting with them again.

-Contact us by email for an application form.
-Membership costs £12 per person or £17 per couple.
+Contact us for an application form.
+Membership costs £15 per person or £20 per couple.
 This includes eight meetings per year with a speaker and five optional meetings of the Society’s Archaeological Group.
 You will also receive a copy of the Society’s twice-yearly bulletin.